 Luckily there are two wood burning stoves downstairs, one in the kitchen and one in the living room.
 Up to last Friday we had only ever used the living room fire, not needing extra heat in the kitchen with the radiators on.
 But we were forced to light the kitchen fire at the weekend because we needed the warmth.

-So the boiler has to be added to the list of appliances that we have had to replace because they didn’t work.
 A local “chauffagiste” is coming on Thursday to look at the heating system and hopefully fit us a new boiler.
 Unfortunately it’s unlikely that it will be in place before we go home for Christmas, which means that, to be on the safe side, we too will have to drain down the system before we leave.
 In the meantime we manage downstairs with the two fires and upstairs with some electric radiators dotted around – ones that we had kept from the other house, just in case, plus a couple of extras kindly loaned by friends.